 If you bring in the dates of your critical path, a different series of tasks could become the new critical path.
 There is always one overall critical path for any project schedule.
+The new critical path would then become the series of tasks you track more closely to ensure the finish date you want.

-The new critical path would iTaskX offers two different ways to work with budgets:
+iTaskX offers two different ways to work with budgets: